-OTTAWA, Ontario — The Canadian Mathematical Society is pleased to announce that its first-ever team to compete in the European Girls Mathematical Olympiad has returned from Italy, medals in hand.
-EGMO Math Team Canada earned one Silver medal, two Bronze medals and one Honourable Mention.
+OTTAWA, Ontario — The Canadian Mathematical Society is pleased to announce that its second team to compete in the European Girls Mathematical Olympiad (EGMO) has returned from Ukraine, medals in hand.
+The Canadian EGMO Team earned two Bronze Medals and two Honourable Mentions.

-Canada’s presence at the European Girls’ Mathematical Olympiad was made possible in large part due to the financial support of the University of Waterloo’s Faculty of Mathematics for which the Society is very grateful.
-The Society would also like to acknowledge the Leaders and organizers of the Winter Training Camp who assisted in identifying and training the members of the team.
+Canada’s presence at the European Girls’ Mathematical Olympiad was made possible in large part due to the financial support of the University of Waterloo’s Faculty of Mathematics, for which the Society is very grateful.
+The Society would also like to acknowledge the organizers of the Winter Training Camp at York and The Fields Institute for hosting the Girls’ training camp.
+The CMS is also thankful for the support of the Actuarial Foundation of Canada, University of Regina, NSERC PromoScience and the Samuel Beatty Fund.
+This support enabled the Society to send a Canadian team to this important event and celebrate the achievement of girls in STEM.

 Canada's Team consisted of: